Nondestructive verification of continuous-variable entanglement: Discussion

-The entanglement of the signal modes can be checked by the presented method, but it can not quantify the entanglement.
-Such limitation exists because the photocurrents, measured by homodyne detectors, provide information only about the variances of the EPR-like operators, $a_{1}X_{1}+a_{2}X_{2}$ and $b_{1}P_{1}+b_{2}P_{2}$.
-That is insufficient to have a measure of entanglement, although it is sufficient to detect entanglement.
-However new strategies may lead to quantify the entanglement.
+The entanglement of the signal modes can be checked by the presented method, but it cannot quantify the entanglement.
+Such limitation exists because the photocurrents, measured by homodyne detectors, provide information only about the variances of the EPR-like operators, $a_{1}\hat{x}_{1}+a_{2}\hat{x}_{2}$ and $b_{1}\hat{p}_{1}+b_{2}\hat{p}_{2}$.
+That is insufficient to have a measure of entanglement, e. g., logarithmic negativity, although it is sufficient to detect entanglement.
+However, new strategies may lead to quantifying the entanglement.
 We can expect that more complex signal-probe interaction configurations reach these goals.
-Unlike squeezed vaccum modes, using non-Gaussian modes as probe modes could also lead to more promising results, as already noted in articles concerned in the trade-off between information and disturbance caused by measurements in continuous variable system \cite{Andersen06,Mista06}.
-All these considerations show several future research possibilities.
+Unlike squeezed vacuum modes, using non-Gaussian modes as probe modes could also lead to more promising results, as already noted in articles concerned with the trade-off between information and disturbance caused by measurements in continuous-variable systems \cite{Andersen06,Mista06}.
+All these considerations show many future research possibilities.

+We can notice that the entanglement verification is deeply connected with the eavesdropping in quantum cryptography \cite{Gisin02}.
+While an eavesdropper wants to make a necessarily imperfect copy of the signal sent between two communication stations, in the proposed entanglement verification, it looks to observe the correlation between the two signal modes, without necessarily copying and measuring the physical states.
+The similarity between the two processes is that both are extracting information from the signal, and both are adding unavoidable perturbation, in the case of this paper, adding uncorrelated phase-sensible noise.
+In both processes, the minimization of the perturbation is the condition to its optimal accomplishment.
+Further studies may be devoted to the details and explanations of the relationship between the QND verification of multipartite correlations and cloning and eavesdropping.